Emperor Meiji: Political reform

 The new administration gradually abolished most privileges of the samurai, including their right to a stipend from the government.
 However, unlike the daimyōs, many samurai suffered financially from this change.
 Most other class-based distinctions were abolished.
 Legalized discrimination against the burakumin ended.
 However, these classes continue to suffer discrimination in Japan to the present time.

 The 1889 constitution created a new parliament, although it had no real power.
 Power had passed from the Tokugawa into the hands of those daimyōs and other samurai who had led the Restoration.
 Japan was thus controlled by the Genrō, an oligarchy which comprised the most powerful men of the military, political and economic spheres.
 The emperor showed greater political longevity than his recent predecessors, as he was the first Japanese monarch to remain on the throne past the age of 50 since Emperor Ōgimachi's abdication from the throne in 1586.

 The Japanese take pride in the Meiji Restoration, as it and the accompanying industrialization allowed Japan to become the preeminent power in the Pacific and a major player in the world within a generation.
 Yet, Emperor Meiji's role in the Restoration, as well as the amount of personal authority and influence he wielded during his reign, remains debatable.
 He kept no diary, wrote almost no letters (unlike his father) and left "no more than three or four" photographs.
 The accounts of people who had met or were close to him usually contain little substantial information or are mutually contradictory.

 Due to the lack of reliable sources of the period, mysteries surrounding Emperor Meiji's personality and role in the Restoration remain a matter of historical dispute.
 James C. Baxter argues that the emperor was a figurehead without real power who rarely interfered with what had been agreed upon in advance by the Meiji oligarchy.
 Conversely, Herbert Bix describes Meiji as a powerful autocrat whom the Genrō struggled to restrain while accommodating his anti-democratic inclinations.
-R.Starr characterizes Meiji as a highly individualistic and forthright person who was no puppet to any group in his government, and although progressive, not 'liberal' or 'democratic'.
+Roy Starrs characterizes Meiji as a highly individualistic and forthright person who was no puppet to any group in his government, and although progressive, not 'liberal' or 'democratic'.
 Yet another group of historians contend he was never a full dictator, but remain divided on whether his personal power was "far closer to the absolutist end". or he merely played a mediating role in the Genrō's decision making.

 Emperor Meiji in later life.
 Emperor Meiji grew a large beard in his later years, which he became well-known for.

 He composed the following poem in waka form: